How to Write a Companion Novel

 It's super-fun for the reader to find mentions of things they know from the original book, but the companion book shouldn't be dependent upon these things.
 Each book should be able to stand alone.

 Yes, there will be birds!
-And lots of new animals to satisfy the animal-lovers who picked up Don't Feed the Boy.
+And lots of new animal facts to satisfy the animal-lovers who picked up Don't Feed the Boy.
 I'm also continuing the themes of freedom/recovery/family disease of addiction.

 Additionally, we'll explore a whole new setting, new characters, and so on, as Stella has relocated to Mobile, Alabama, by the end of the original novel.